 As far as I know, this feature is unique to Speech Kingdom.
 The student and the parent make a cartoon version of themselves (avatars).
-This feature helps students identify with the program on a very personal level.
-Every student I have ever worked with begins to identify their avatar as themself.
+This helps students identify with the lessons on a very personal level.
+Every student I have ever worked with identifies their avatar as themself.

-The bond that the student makes with his or her avatar has been shown to increase attention, lower stress levels, and increase retention.
+The bond that the student makes with their avatar has been shown to increase attention, lower stress levels, and increase retention.

-The student's avatar appears in every scene — in real time, and is referred to by first name.
-Be sure to use the name the student most often uses.
+The student's avatar appears in every scene.
+Characters refer to them by their first name.
+It is important to use the name the student most often uses.

 A natural phenomenon takes place when the student sees themselves in the story.
-They identify themselves, and attention to what is happening in the story is heightened.
-The ability to create an avatar of themselves and a parent (or other adult) creates a concrete bond between the student and the stories immensely increases each story's effectiveness.
+They identify and pay attention to what is happening in the story.
+Creating an avatar of themself and their parent (or other adult) creates a concrete bond between the student and the stories.
+This immensely increases each story's effectiveness.

 The best example I have of this phenomenon is with Speech Kingdom and my own son, who has high functioning autism.

 He was aware that I was piloting Speech Kingdom.
-After creating his and my avatars, I asked him if he would take a look at the program.
-I prompted him to look at a few things I knew he struggled with.
-He very quietly looked at several Fundamental Skills.
+After creating his and my avatars, I asked if he would take a look at the program.
+I prompted him to look at a few things I knew he struggled with and he very quietly looked at several Fundamental Skills.

-I asked him, “So what do you think?”
-His response was, “Does this guy have a camera in my bedroom?”
+I asked, "So what do you think?"
+His response was, "Did these people put a camera in my bedroom?"
 I reassured him that no one was spying on him!